Make an Appointment: [email protected] | 561-316-8265

 There is nothing wrong with grief.
 Grief is a natural emotional response.
 No matter your internal or external dialogue, you are entitled to be with your grief and create a life that is filled with joy.

 The process of adapting to a loss can dramatically change from person to person, depending on your background, beliefs, relationships, and many other factors.
 Every grieving experience is different.
 You may be able to continue your day-to-day routine after one loss, yet not be able to get out of bed after a different loss.
 Whatever your personal symptoms are, grief therapy, or the intentional creation of space to grieve with a guide, can help.
-Grief therapy helps you remember and honor the loss without feeling the pain.
+Grief therapy helps you remember and honor the loss with support to navigate the pain.

-If you’re struggling with grief, I invite you to connect with me for confidential, professional therapy either in person or via Telehealth from wherever you are in the state of Florida.
+If you’re struggling with grief, we invite you to connect with us for confidential, professional therapy either in person or via Telehealth.

 Grief is a multilayered experience.